cyberlibrarian/cyberlibrarian.github.io/_pages/curated-threat-report-list.md

 layout: page
 permalink: "/curated-threat-report-list"
 title:  "A Curate List of Threat Reports"
-summary: "(DRAFT) This is a list of threat and risk reports curated by The Cybersecurity Librarian.
+summary: "DRAFT This is a list of threat and risk reports curated by The Cybersecurity Librarian.
 This is the list of annual and periodic reports I read to keep informed on changes in the threat landscape and to forecast threats for the coming months.
 It is updated annually."
 authors: [michael]
 categories: [ Blog ]
 tags: [threat-intelligence,risk-reports,threat-informed-defense]
 ---
-Last Update: 2025-04-05
+Last Update: 2025-08-20

 {{ page.summary }}